OmarAmara/Flask_back-end/README.md

 step 25:
 	We will now be creating a one to many relationship with accounts.
 How can we do this without refacotoring our code?
 Maybe institutions/ banks will contain accounts?
 Other ideas?
 ForeignKey will be utilized and backreference to banks.

+step 26:
+	Create helper route for users index.
+Use only for development to view all users.

+step 27:
+	Make route under accounts.py that will allow a user to create account when logged in...

 note: - ******* run: 'deactivate'.
 To leave virtual environment. - always run 'pip3 freeze > requirements.txt' after installing a module. - run 'pip3 install -r requirements.txt' to retrieve/ install modules from repo.